Office of Social Equity

 EU utilizes the SUNY SCI training system for the training of Title IX Coordinators, Hearing Officers, Hearing Board Members, Investigators, and Residence Life Staff.
 The training materials provided by SUNY SCI can be found in the link below:

 Further, PASSHE Policy 2009-03 mandates an obligation for each university to conduct training for new students and new employees within 60 days of commencing employment.
 In addition, all faculty, staff, and administrators are required to participate in this training at least every year thereafter.
 The method of training is at the discretion of each university.

-The EU Office of Social Equity has adopted three methods of delivering the mandated training:
+The EU Title IX Office has adopted three methods of delivering the mandated training:

-In-person - Face to face Title IX Sexual Harassment and Protection of Minors training will be held on the first Friday of every month from August 2016 to December 2016.
-The training sessions will take place in the Crawford Center conference room from 10 a.m. to 12 p.m.
-Please confirm your attendance in advance by emailing firstname.lastname@example.org.If you are interested in attending an in-person training session, you are required to read both the Title IX and Protection of Minors policies.
+In-person - Face to face Title IX Sexual Harassment and Protection of Minors training are held bi-weekly.
+Please contact the office of social equity for time, date and location information.
+Confirm your attendance in advance by emailing firstname.lastname@example.org.If you are interested in attending an in-person training session, you are required to read both the Title IX and Protection of Minors policies.

 The following topics are covered in these trainings: